AI Chat and ai-ask are self-voicing ChatGPT clients for the BTSpeak from Blazie Technologies.

 If a problematic key file had previously been installed, and AI Chat was giving error messages, running the latest version of AI Chat may repair the problem.

 It is strongly recommended that the key file only contain one line containing the key; though the app does attempt to extract a valid key from any line of the file.
-The Key starts with sk- and is between 51 and 164 characters in length.
+The Key starts with sk- and is either 51 or 56 characters in length.

 You can check the i-chat error log if you have problems with installing your Open AI key.